The Atari Crash of 1983

 Following the Atari Crash of 1983, the gaming landscape underwent a significant transformation.
 New players emerged, such as Nintendo and Sega, introducing innovative consoles like the Nintendo Entertainment System (NES) and Sega Genesis.
 These consoles revitalized the industry with fresh gameplay experiences, steering it towards recovery.

-See also Transition from 2D to 3D Gaming
+See also Gaming Platforms

 Additionally, the post-Atari Crash era saw the advent of iconic franchises like Super Mario Bros. and Sonic the Hedgehog, revolutionizing gaming culture.
 These games set new standards for creativity and gameplay mechanics, shaping the future of the industry and captivating audiences worldwide.